meilisearch/specifications/text/0123-sortable-attributes-setting-api.md

 ## 4. Technical Details

 ### 4.1.
-Indexing `sortableAttributes`
+Triggering Documents Re-Indexing

+Meilisearch favors search speed and makes a trade-off on indexing speed by computing internal data structures to get search results as fast as possible.

-Changing the `sortableAttributes` setting of an index causes documents to be re-indexed.
+Modifying this index setting cause documents to be re-indexed.

 ## 5. Future Possibilities
 - Replace `POST` HTTP verb with `PATCH`